 Today, I am pretty good at asking for what I need.
 I sit in the front seat of my partner’s car and make plans that limit traveling.
 My friends and family know that I need to sit in the front seat or else I cannot go.

 One time, my partner and I traveled to a funeral for one of his family members.
-Plans got mixed up and his father needed a ride home.
+Plans got mixed up, and his father needed a ride home.
 I did not know his father very well and didn’t want to show disrespect by asking him to sit in the back seat.
-So, I went in the back and endured the ride.
+So, I went to the back and endured the ride.
 This is a situation where I know I didn’t ask for what I needed but feel I did the right thing.
-My partner’s father did not speak English and I wasn’t about to try to explain what a sitting disability was.
+My partner’s father did not speak English, and I wasn’t about to try to explain what a sitting disability was.
 I chose not to “fight” this battle.
 Luckily, it was only a 20-minute ride.

 These issues come down to the availability of accommodations.
 It is possible to design a seat that is comfortable, fits the curve of your spine, and lies flat, but how much is it going to cost?
 Luxury cars and first-class seats work better for people with sitting disabilities, but the longer a person has a disability, the less money they tend to have on basic needs, let alone luxuries.